osg-htc/docs/docs/data/stashcache/overview.md

 The benefit of this approach is that you don't need to learn anything about Pelican or be responsible for running the appropriate service.
 The trade-off is the work of either running Kubernetes yourself, or providing to the node so it can be integrated with NRP.

+!!! info "Under Development"
-> We are developing an integration method where OSDF operations staff can run the
-> appropriate Pelican service on your service node through **SSH access**, without
-> requiring Kubernetes or root access.
-Contact us (support@osg-htc.org) if you would
+    We are developing an integration method where OSDF operations staff can run the appropriate Pelican service on your service node through **SSH access**, without requiring Kubernetes or root access.
-> like to explore using this option.
+    Contact us (support@osg-htc.org) if you would like to explore using this option.

 ### Option 2: You (the campus/site) operate